SamuelKatsaros/Projects/README.md

-# Hello, I'm Samuel Katsaros 👋
+# Hello, I'm Samuel E Katsaros 👋

 Welcome to my GitHub profile!
 I'm an enthusiastic individual passionate about industry-disrupting startups, with a keen interest in the intersection of technology and finance.